NixOS/rfcs/rfcs/0145-doc-strings.md

 The content of a doc-comment is parsed using Markdown following the commonmark specification.
 Thus it allows for intuitive usage without knowledge of complex syntax rules.

 Top level H1 headings, starting with a single `#`, indicate sections.
-Some of which might be specified in future rfcs.
+Sections might be specified in future rfcs.

 Common Sections: